 The evaluation of traditional polyherbal medicines, such as Agbo, and their potential impact on human health is of paramount importance in developing countries such as Nigeria.
 This study aimed to assess the effects of polyherbal medicine, cigarette and alcohol consumption on liver enzymes (ALT, AST, ALP) and high mobility group box 1 (HMG-B1) levels, contributing to the understanding of its possible hepatoprotective properties or potential adverse effects on liver function.

 The results revealed higher level of HMG-BI amongst consumers of Agbo, alcohol and cigarette which indicates possible early liver damage.
-It has been shown that HMG-B1 is a potential marker for early liver injury including that from hepatotoxic herbs (Yokoi et al., 2018).
+It has been shown that HMG-B1 is a potential marker for early liver injury including that from hepatotoxic herbs (Yokoi et al., 2018; Chanda M, et al., 2022).
 However, the consumption of these substances (Agbo, alcohol and cigarette) did not have any impact on the liver enzymes.
 These findings are consistent with studies conducted by Chumpolphant et al., (2022) who observed similar outcomes in their study on the effects of herbal medicine on liver enzymes.
 They postulated that the complex interactions between the diverse bioactive compounds present in herbal formulations might contribute to the absence of significant alterations in liver enzymes.
 Ezeugwunne et al. (2018) found significant decreases in ALP and AST with no effect on ALT activities following the administration of Phyllantus amarus in albino rats which partly agrees with the current reports.
 On the other hand, Analike et al. (2018) reported significant decreases in ALT, AST and ALP activities after the administration of Sida corymbosa in albino rats which is invariance with the current findings.

 However, the absence of a significant correlation in duration of consumption and frequency of intake with some liver enzyme and HMG-BI in polyherbal consumers, smokers and alcoholic in this work suggest that the impact is not dose or frequency dependent.
 The findings from this work highlight the possibility that the mechanism of action of these polyherbal remedies is independent of individual characteristics such as age or long-term usage or frequency.
 A study done by Mussarat et al., (2021) underscored that presence of potentially harmful compounds, such as pyrrolizidine alkaloids or heavy metals, in poorly regulated herbal products has been linked to liver damage, including liver fibrosis, cirrhosis, and even liver failure.